alicaleonie05/graphLayouts_with_tSNE/README.md

 publicly available on https://sparse.tamu.edu/ (Davis and Hu 2011).
 For dwt_1005 c.f. https://math.nist.gov/MatrixMarket/data/Harwell-Boeing/dwt/dwt_1005.html. <br>

 We use openTSNE (https://opentsne.readthedocs.io/en/stable/) and NetworkX (https://networkx.org/) to obtain the two-dimensional graph layouts/embeddings.<br>
-The input to the t-SNE embedding is a normalized and symmetrized adjacency matrix of the graph, treated as affinities, which will be used for optimization with t-SNE in a two-dimensional embedding.<br>
+We input the normalized and symmetrized adjacency matrix of the graph, to the t-SNE optimization, which will use these affinities for optimization of a two-dimensional embedding.<br>

 <br>
 python 3.10.0 environment with<br>